IDinsight/chaturai/README.md

    1. Allow `direnv` to load the environment variables by running `direnv allow`.
 This should allow `direnv` to load all environment variables for the backend.
    2. Execute `make fresh-env`.
 This will create a new virtual environment for the backend and install all dependencies.
    3. Execute `eval $(poetry env activate)`: This will activate the virtual environment created by `make fresh-env`.
-   4. Execute `python src/naukriwaala/entries/main.py`: This will start the FastAPI server on `http://localhost:8000`.
+   4. Execute `python src/chaturai/entries/main.py`: This will start the FastAPI server on `http://localhost:8000`.
 6. Go to [http://localhost:8000/docs](http://localhost:8000/docs) to view the backend API routes.

-   1. Try out the `naukri-flow` endpoint using the following parameters to simulate a student creating a new account:
+   1. Try out the `chatur-flow` endpoint using the following parameters to simulate a student creating a new account:

       ```json
       {